Top 12 Yosemite Wedding Venues and Elopement Locations for Adventure Couples

 The List for the Best wedding Locations in Yosemite National Park for eloping couples.

-Yosemite is my backyard, so I’m there often.
+Yosemite is my backyard.
+I’m there often with couples eloping in Yosemite.
 Further, I have hiked half-dome (16.8 miles round trip) over forty times.
-I’ve lost count.
 Taking couples and small groups to the summit for photos is my passion.
 I have hiked many of the trails in the park and know the area well.
 I can give you my best opinion for epic and scenic photographs from a photographer’s perspective since I’m always booked up shooting weddings there each year.

 What are the best places in Yosemite Park to get married or elope?

-Let me just say before I even go into these locations, that as an artist, adventurist, and photographer, I prefer the hidden locations where most people do not travel, the less trodden path, the harder to get to areas, backwoods where it’s uncharted wedding territory.
+Let me just say before I even go into these locations, that as an artist, adventurist, and photographer, I prefer the hidden locations where most people do not travel.
+It’s the less trodden path, the harder to get to areas, and backwoods where we capture some unique images.
 I’m always looking for something different for my couples if they’re up for hiking.
 The problem is when I take couples on longer backpacking trips, they are sweaty, dirty and do not feel as pretty.
 Thus, it’s harder to get good photos when couples don’t feel their best.
 But you can always freshen up.
 I have many options if couples are open to something different that the popular areas of Yosemite.

 So here we go, onto the top places in Yosemite to get married or elope.
 Engaged couples and photographers often ask me for the best locations.
 The response I give now is it depends on your level of adventure or preference of backdrops.
 Yosemite has much to offer for wedding and eloping couples that it would be difficult to capture everything.
 Yosemite has mountains, lakes, waterfalls, bridges, hiking trails, redwood trees, open fields, rivers and streams, steep granite rock faces, epic views on the summits, wildlife, rustic lodging, camping tents, campgrounds, and beautiful colors for each season for the best photos all over the park.